amogh9594/facial-recognition-simplilearn/README.md

 # Facial Recognition with Deep Learning in Keras Using CNN

 ## DESCRIPTION
-CNN: introduction for Convolotional layer neural networks and a simple CNN for Face recognition using Keras.
+CNN: introduction for Convolutional layer neural networks and a simple CNN for Face recognition using Keras.

 ## Task Need to be performed:
 Step 1:  At the first, you should input the required libraries.